cafhov/chinesegraves/pages/howto.md

 It will search all metadata fields and display a summarised list of item information.
 Open Search Options to learn advanced search functions.

-### Browse ###
-{% include feature/image.html objectid="https://cafhov.github.io/chinesegraves/objects/browse_page.jpg" %}

-This page will show headstone images of all graves showing labels for Names, dates, places of origin.
-Select the "View Full Record" link to see all details for that grave.

-{% include feature/image.html objectid="https://cafhov.github.io/chinesegraves/objects/browse_search.jpg" %}

-Use the Search function by entering your search term into the search box and selecting Search.
-All items with your search term will display.

 ### Records ###
 {% include feature/image.html objectid="https://cafhov.github.io/chinesegraves/objects/records_page.jpg" %}